Colors Influencing 2017

 To find out yourself, check out the Pantone Color of 2017 and its Spring color pairing palette.

-At Hark!, we’re on top of the latest color trends, but we are not dictated by them.
-Our design credo gleans from the process of whittling down to your company’s core essence and extracting your colors, textures, vibe, and voice that will manifest your corporate identity, website, content and collateral.
+At Hark, we aim to stay on top of the latest color trends, while also not being dictated by them.
+Our design process starts with getting to know your brand and choosing a look and feel that will communicate your identity across your website, content and collateral